COMP3021-2025Spring/comp3021-2025spring-classroom-pa3-starter/README.md

 codebase.

 - You will be implementing the profile functionality in the `SessionManager` class, which is responsible for generating the profile from the session database.
+The profile consists of 25 statistics from 6 types.
+- The focus of PA2 is functional programming, you need to convert the Sessions into Streams and perform the statistical analysis on them.
 - You are free to use provided utility methods in the `Utils` class, or implement your own helper methods.

 We will provide public test cases for you to verify the correctness of your implementations.
 However, passing all the